YeBo0807/learngit_2/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
-BOBO 2018
+BOBO 2018 4 20